ICEvent/Widgets/README.md

 ## Installation
 1. npm install icevent-calendar.
+2. npm install @dfinity/agent @emotion/react @emotion/styled @mui/icons-material @mui/material moment
-2. use Calendar with the arribute calendarID which is your calendar id from ICEvent platform.
+3. use Calendar with the arribute calendarID which is your calendar id from ICEvent platform.

 ## Configuration